By Dennis Clemente

 Next Big Sound measures daily music consumption and purchase decisions worldwide and makes it all available in a single dashboard.

-It combines artist activity with context to help the modern music industry make decisions from Facebook fans to sales.
+It uses an artist’ s activity to help the modern music industry make decisions from their legion of Facebook fans and sales.

-The meetup was held at Blender Workspace, a new kind of co-working space in that it focuses on dark woods and luxurious private spaces.
+The meetup was held at Blender Workspace, a new kind of co-working space in that it focuses on privacy, comfort (dark woods all around) and not as much open space.